pkmaneri/react--interview--questiom/README.md

   what is arrow function? how to used.
   -also called fat arrow function(=>), allow to bind to context components proporly auto binding is not avialable by defaults in Es6,make to easy hoc function.

+What are the recommended ways for static type checking?
+-Normally we use PropTypes library (React.PropTypes moved to a prop-types package since React v15.5) for type checking in the React applications.
+For large code bases, it is recommended to use static type checkers such as Flow or TypeScript, that perform type checking at compile time and provide auto-completion features.

+What is the use of react-dom package?
+-The react-dom package provides DOM-specific methods that can be used at the top level of your app.
+Most of the components are not required to use this module.
+Some of the methods of this package are:

+render()
+hydrate()
+unmountComponentAtNode()
+findDOMNode()
+createPortal()

+What is ReactDOMServer?
+-The ReactDOMServer object enables you to render components to static markup (typically used on node server).
+This object is mainly used for server-side rendering (SSR).
+The following methods can be used in both the server and browser environments:

+renderToString()
+renderToStaticMarkup()
+For example, you generally run a Node-based web server like Express, Hapi, or Koa, and you call renderToString to render your root component to a string, which you then send as response.

+How to use innerHTML in React?
+-The dangerouslySetInnerHTML attribute is React's replacement for using innerHTML in the browser DOM.
+Just like innerHTML, it is risky to use this attribute considering cross-site scripting (XSS) attacks.
+You just need to pass a __html object as key and HTML text as value.

+In this example MyComponent uses dangerouslySetInnerHTML attribute for setting HTML markup:

+function createMarkup() {
+  return { __html: 'First &middot; Second' }
+}

+function MyComponent() {
+  return <div dangerouslySetInnerHTML={createMarkup()} />
+}

+How events are different in React?
+-Handling events in React elements has some syntactic differences:

+React event handlers are named using camelCase, rather than lowercase.
+With JSX you pass a function as the event handler, rather than a string.